A Tincture Is A Liquid Extract †

 Powders are standardized for a specific marker constituent which is recognized as a main constituent of the botanical.

-- Ginsenosides are a main constituent of ginseng that is used as standardized marker constituent.
+- Ginsenosides are a main constituent of ginseng that is used as a standardized marker constituent.

 Panax Ginseng Standardized Ginsenoside Powder †